globus-gladier/gladier-client-template/paper_demo/PAPER-CLIENTS.md

 conda activate gladier_demo_remote
 pip install gladier funcx-endpoint

-# Setup your FuncX "login" endpoint
+# Setup your FuncX "login" endpoint - this is used for organization tasks
 # Use the generated UUID for "funcx_endpoint_non_compute" states
 funcx-endpoint configure login
 funcx-endpoint start login

-# Setup your FuncX "compute" endpoint
+# Setup your FuncX "compute" endpoint - this is typically used for computationally expensive tasks
 # Use the generated UUID for "funcx_endpoint_compute" states
 funcx-endpoint configure compute
 funcx-endpoint start compute